We've dedicated our firm to family law. Watch a quick video on why:

 To learn more about what you can do to make the most of your child custody case, you can view our informational custody videos, or listen to our podcast titled helpful tips for child custody cases.

 Focused on the Best Interests of the Child

-In matters of child custody, Missouri, Illinois, Kansas, and Oklahoma law focuses on the best interests of the child.
+In matters of child custody, Missouri, Illinois, Kansas, Oklahoma, Nebraska, and Indiana law focuses on the best interests of the child.
 Courts look at the facts of each case and consider a series of factors, including the child’s relationship with each parent, the child’s home situation, and, if the child is old enough, the child’s wishes.

-In Missouri, Illinois, Kansas, Oklahoma, and Nebraska, courts consider both physical and legal custody:
+In Missouri, Illinois, Kansas, Oklahoma, Nebraska, and Indiana, courts consider both physical and legal custody:

 - Physical custody: Physical custody is where the child will live.
 Physical custody can be called joint or sole custody.
 If custody is roughly proportionate, most courts call it joint physical custody.
 Where custody is more dispassionate, one parent has sole physical custody with the other parent having temporary custody and visitation rights.
 In joint physical custody cases, the court selects a residential parent for school and mailing purposes.

 - Legal custody: Legal custody is the power to make major decisions in the child’s life.
 These include decisions about education, health care, and religious upbringing.
 Courts prefer to give parents joint legal custody unless there are special circumstances, like alcoholism, drug use, the parents being unable to co-parent effectively, or family violence.

 Please note in Illinois, however, the term “child custody” is not used.
 In Illinois, courts call it “allocation of parental responsibilities.”
 Each parent is “allocated” decision-making power by Illinois courts on important decisions, including health, religion, education, and extracurricular activities.
 Some parents find it hard to communicate well and this new rule allows parents to still both be involved in the life of their child even if communication is not effective.